 The Society and its members have published a number of works.
 Most can be purchased at our monthly meetings, or from the Three River Museum.

-Roll of Honour 1914-1919 – Rickmansworth Urban District and Rickmansworth Rural Parish by Pat Hamilton, Michael Collins, Roberta and Sal Williams, edited by Brian Thomson.
+Roll of Honour 1914-1919 – Rickmansworth Urban District and Rickmansworth Rural Parish by Pat Hamilton, Michael Collins, Robert and Sal Williams, edited by Brian Thomson.

 Croxley Green in the First World War by Brian Thomson.

 A Village Boyhood in Croxley Green by Frank Paddick.

 Passing Through – the Grand Junction Canal in west Hertfordshire, 1791 to 1841, by Fabian Hiscock.
 Published by Hertfordshire Publications (University of Hertfordshire), £16.99 (also at local Waterstones branches)

 Rickmansworth Park, Hertfordshire by Adrienne Jacques